Gang de Roubaix

 Gang de Roubaix was a terrorist cell tied with the Islamist group Al-Qaeda.
 Its members were suspected of various bloody bank attacks, murder and a missed car bombing attack against a G7 Finance ministers meeting in Lille.

-Their violent story ended with a R.A.I.D. assault against their Roubaix HQ in 1996.
+Their history ended with a R.A.I.D. assault against their Roubaix HQ in 1996.

 Background

 In 1992, the Bosnian War began in Bosnia and Herzegovina involving three ethnic groups: Bosnian Serbs, supported by Serbia, Bosnian Croats supported by Croatia and Bosniaks.
 Bosniaks received some support (financial and military) from Muslim countries.

-Among the foreigners arriving in Bosnia were Christophe Caze, a French medicine student, who began taking care of casualties in Zenica, considered as one of the primary radical areas.
+Among the foreigners arriving in Bosnia were Christophe Caze, a French medicine student, who began taking care of casualties in Zenica.
 Soon afterwards, he converted to Islam and radicalized slowly.
 During his stay in Zenica, he made friends with Fateh Kamel, Mohammed Omary and Lionel Dumont, members of the Bosnian mujahideen and participated in the war.

 In 1995, the Bosnian War ended with the Dayton Agreement.
 All the mujahideen, including Caze who joined them, were asked to leave Bosnia.
 Then Kamel, who was working for the GIA, convinced Caze and Dumont, to commit terrorist attacks in their home countries because of the diplomatic relationships between France and Algeria.

 Kamel organized counterfeited administrative documents in his home country of Canada to allow his associates to escape safely after the attacks.
 Meanwhile, Caze and Dumont began recruiting in Roubaix, France and went to Bosnia in order to buy heavy weaponry with financial help from Abu Hamza al-Masri in London.